 There are lots of different proteins: keratin, collagen, amino acids, vegetable, soy, corn, quinoa, wheat, silk, rice and whey.
 Often listed as “hydrolyzed.”
 There’s also DIY protein treatments, I’ve tried all of them.
 But they don’t seem to work or make a difference.
 Most DIY protein recipes include ingredients such as eggs, mayonnaise, avocados, yogurt, coconut milk or oil, bananas, honey and olive oil.
 The reason they don’t work, is because the molecules are too big to penetrate the hair shaft.
 So they pretty much just create shine, and leave a huge mess in the kitchen, bathroom and whatever you’re wearing when you apply it.
 But your hair is still limp, lifeless and lacking curl.

 One of the biggest myths around protein is that low porosity hair types should avoid it, and low porosity hair doesn’t respond well to protein.
 This is simply not true.
 As I said at the start of the post, our hair is made of protein!
 It’s about finding what form of protein your hair prefers.
 For example, my hair responds well to protein in cleansers, conditioners, deep condtioners and treatments, such as the ones already mentioned.
-My hair loves Bounce Curl cleansers, which contain protein – use code CURLYCAILIN10 for 10% off all products on the Bounce Curl site.
-But it doesn’t like styling products that have a lot of protein in them.
-Such as the cult-favourite, Bounce Curl Light Creme Gel.
+My hair loves Bounce Curl cleansers, which contain protein – use code CURLMAVEN for 10% off all products on the Bounce Curl site, or for those outside of the USA you can use the same discount code at The Clean Beauty Edit.
+But it doesn’t like styling products that have a lot of protein in them, such as the cult-favourite, Bounce Curl Light Creme Gel.